rapidsai/clx/README.md

 ### Docker Container with SIEM Integration

 The following steps show how to use `docker-compose` create a CLX environment ready for SIEM integration (including data ingest).
-We will be using `docker-compose` to start multiple containers run CLX, Kafak and Zookeeper.
+We will be using `docker-compose` to start multiple containers running CLX, Kafka and Zookeeper.

 First, make sure to have the following installed: